 - It provides some hope to parents to keep them and their children as part of your school community.
 Realizing that, it helps with your student retention.

 Realizing the power of this strategy, I’ve created an eBook titled, “SHIFT.”
 You can find out more about it by visiting this link.
 Some may look at the thought behind it and remark, “This makes a lot of sense, but we’ll never be able to do it.”
 May I be so bold as to say if that’s the attitude one possesses as a leader of a school today, your school may be in for some severely difficult times in the years ahead.
 Recall the words of Walt Disney: “If you can dream it, you can do it.”
-That’s another reason why the Advancement framework of SchoolAdvancement initially used the DREAM acronym, which has been rearranged to spell ARMED, since your school needs to be prepared for the battles it will face…and finances are certainly a battle.
+That’s another reason why the Advancement framework of SchoolAdvancement initially used the DREAM acronym, which has now been rearranged to spell ARMED, since your school needs to be prepared for the battles it will face…and finances are certainly a battle – especially in our current reality.
 Recall that all throughout Scripture, visions were presented in dreams, and, “Where there is no vision, the people perish” (Proverbs 29:18).

 © Michael V. Ziemski, SchoolAdvancement, 2006-2022